Leisure and Community Recreation

 Upon successful completion of this course, the student will be able to:

-- describe, from a historical perspective, the psychological, sociological, and physiological significance of play, recreation, and leisure
+- Describe from a historical perspective, the psychological, sociological, and physiological significance of leisure and recreation.

-A list of recommended textbooks and materials is provided to students at the beginning of each semester.
+Textbook: A list of textbooks and materials is provided for students at the beginning of each semester.

 No prerequisite courses.